thelostadventurer/thelostadventurer/README.md

 <summary>dni/iwc</summary>

-i have genuinely no tolerance for bigots, whitewashers, proshitters, mcyt boundary breakers, generative ai users/supporters/aibros, nsfw jokes in safe server (including copy pasters)
+i have genuinely no tolerance for bigots, whitewashers, maga, proshitters, mcyt boundary breakers, generative ai users/supporters/aibros, nsfw jokes in safe server (including copy pasters)

 i soft block rather than hide due to anxiety of sitting on top of someone i cant see